-Leaving a Charity legacy in your Will is not uncommon.
-24% of those of us that have a Will include a Charity bequest.
-Charitable legacies represent a huge chunk of change for charities in the UK.
-Some smaller charities actually rely on these donations to keep their doors open year on year.
-In fact, Will donations account for one-quarter of all funds donated to Charity in the UK each year.
-To give that some perspective that’s around £2.24bn – yes… BILLION from just 7% of us leaving a Charity legacy.
+Will donations account for one quarter of all funds donated to Charity in the UK each year.
+To give that some perspective that’s around £2.24bn… yes, BILLION from just 7% of us leaving a Charity legacy.
 IMAGINE how much more could be raised.
-So, it’s unsurprising that Charities will campaign hard to get us all leaving a Charity legacy in our Wills.
+So, it’s unsurprising that Charities will campaign hard to get us all leaving a legacy in our Wills.

 So, if you’ve been thinking about leaving a Charity legacy in your Will here’s everything that you will need to know including some unexpected good news regarding Inheritance Tax (IHT).

 Why leave a Charity legacy in your Will?

 I know this one should be a no-brainer but I thought I’d include it anyway, because well people are funny and possibly, maybe a tiny bit vindictive.
 So, as far as I can tell there are three main reasons.
 Some more altruistic than others…

 Firstly because a cause or charity is particularly close to the testator’s heart and they would like to be able to help them carry on their amazing work.